ohsu-comp-bio/funnel/website/content/docs/compute/slurm.md

 ---
-title: SLURM
+title: Slurm
 menu:
   main:
-    parent: guides
+    parent: Compute
     weight: 20
 ---

-# SLURM
+# Slurm

-Funnel can be configured to submit workers to [SLURM][slurm] by making calls to `sbatch`.
+Funnel can be configured to submit workers to [Slurm][slurm] by making calls to `sbatch`.

-The Funnel server process needs to run on the same machine as the SLURM master.
+The Funnel server process needs to run on the same machine as the Slurm master.
-Configure Funnel to use SLURM by including the following config:
+Configure Funnel to use Slurm by including the following config:

 ```YAML
 {{< slurm-template >}}